Tommy Dreamer: ECW Championship pursuits (2007–2008)

-ECW Championship pursuits (2008–2009)

 In early 2008, Dreamer would have one of his career highlights.
 Despite not being featured on television leading up to the Royal Rumble, Dreamer would receive a loud ovation and chants from his hometown MSG crowd even with Shawn Michaels and The Undertaker in the match.
 In February, Dreamer was paired with ECW brand enhancement talent Colin Delaney as a sort of mentor after Delaney was consistently and easily defeated on the weekly ECW television show.
-They challenged The Miz and John Morrison for the WWE Tag Team Championship after they defeated them in a non-title match, but they lost the title match in an Extreme rules match in March.
+They challenged John Morrison and the Miz for the WWE Tag Team Championship after they defeated them in a non-title match, but they lost the title match in an Extreme rules match in March.
 At WrestleMania XXIV, he participated in a pre-show 24-man battle royal to earn an opportunity for the ECW Championship in the event, a match that was won by Kane.
 Dreamer qualified for the five-way Singapore cane match at One Night Stand to determine a number one contender for the championship; Big Show would win the match.

 Following Mark Henry's ECW Championship win at Night of Champions, Dreamer was named his first challenger.
 At The Great American Bash, Dreamer was defeated by Henry for the championship after Colin Delaney turned on him and cost him the match.
-On the following ECW, Dreamer defeated Delaney and again on August 12, 2008, in an Extreme Rules Grudge Match which would be Delaney's final match in the WWE.
-Dreamer then turned his attention to Jack Swagger, who made disparaging remarks about Dreamer and ECW.
+On the following ECW, Dreamer defeated Delaney and again on August 12, 2008, in an Extreme Rules grudge match which would be Delaney's final match in the WWE.
+Dreamer then turned his attention to the debuting Jack Swagger, who made disparaging remarks about Dreamer and ECW.
 They first faced off in an amateur wrestling match, which Dreamer was disqualified from for using his DDT on Swagger.
-Then Swagger defeated Dreamer in an Extreme rules match, ending the feud.
+Then Swagger defeated Dreamer in an Extreme Rules match, ending the feud.